-The fair value of a financial instrument is the amount at which the instrument could be exchanged in a current transaction.
-As ofDecember 31, 2017 and 2016, the fair value of the senior secured term loans and senior secured and unsecured notes was higher than book value by \$59,319 and \$68,477, respectively.
-The fair value of the senior secured term loans and senior secured and unsecured notes was derived from published loan prices at December 31, 2017 and 2016, as applicable.
-The fair value is classified as Level 2 based upon the fair value hierarchy (see Note 4 to these consolidated financial statements for further information on fair value measurements).
+The fair value of a financial instrument is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants.
+As of December 31, 2018 and 2017, the fair value of the senior secured term loans and senior secured and unsecured notes was \$2,010,023 and \$2,236,280, respectively.
+The fair value is classified as Level 2 based upon the fair value hierarchy (see Note 5 to these consolidated financial statements for further information on fair value measurements).